| |

 • Remove from the heat and strain through a fine mesh sieve.
 Cover tightly with a plastic wrap and let cool to room temperature.

-• To speed up cooling you can use a cold water bath.
-Or if you plan on making buttercream next day you can refrigerate covered custard overnight.
+• To speed up the cooling process, you can place the custard into a cold water bath.
+Or, if you plan to make the buttercream the next day, cover the surface directly with plastic wrap to prevent a skin from forming and refrigerate it overnight.

-If refrigerating let custard come to room temperature before mixing with butter.
-I like to microwave it on high in 5 second intervals, stirring gently after each heating.
+If you refrigerate the custard, let it come back to room temperature before mixing it with the butter.
+To speed things up, I microwave the cold custard in 5-second intervals, stirring gently after each heating until it’s smooth and room temperature, but not warm.

-• Beat room temperature unsalted butter (2cups, 4sticks) for 15 seconds.
-Then add powdered sugar (1cup, or use more if you prefer sweeter buttercream) and beat on low until fully incorporated into the butter.
-Increase the speed to medium and beat for 30 seconds.
+Then add powdered sugar (1 cup, 125 grams) and beat on low until fully incorporated into the butter.
+Increase the speed to medium and beat for a couple of minutes.

 Once fully blended, beat in Vanilla Extract and/or Vanilla Bean Paste.